 Geek alert: Much of the research on how social media affects body image is based on correlational studies, which means we can’t say that one thing (social media posts) causes another (poor body image).
 It’s possible that social media and poor body image are linked for other reasons.
 For example, people with body image issues may be more likely to use social media.

 When it comes to posting pictures on social media, selfies prevail.

 Selfies are photos taken of oneself or of oneself in a group.
 They’re often used on social media sites as a way to present oneself.

-Modifying selfies so we appear more conventionally attractive (that is Diet Culture speak for thinner) is an automatic step in posting.
+Modifying selfies so we appear more conventionally attractive (that’s Diet Culture speak for thinner) is an automatic step in posting.
 We “edit” ourselves to accumulate more followers and boost our social media presence and reputation.

-Among female college students (and probably among most people) taking and posting selfies, with and without photo-retouching, worsens mood and body image.
+Among female college students (and probably among most people), taking and posting selfies, with and without photo-retouching, worsen mood and body image.
 This is true even when editing, filtering, or otherwise retouching selfies.

 Some experts suggest spending a lot of time perfecting selfies may indicate a person is struggling with body image.

 Negative effects of social media posts on body image extend to people of all ages and genders.

 For example, a study found that men who reported looking at male #fitspo content more frequently said they compared their own appearance to others more often and cared about having muscles more.
 As a result, they had more body dissatisfaction and appearance-oriented motivation to exercise.